arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ### CHIP Tool

-**CHIP Tool** is a command-line tool used for *commissioning*, *controlling*, and *managing* **Matter** devices within a Matter network.
+**CHIP Tool** is a command-line tool for *commissioning*, *controlling*, and *managing* **Matter** devices within a Matter network.

 Due to its high demand for storage space and computational power it must be executed on a separate, more powerful device, such as a Unix laptop (macOS or Linux), that is connected to the same Wi-Fi network.

-This third device will handle the complex tasks required by CHIP Tool, while the Nano ESP32 acts as the Matter Controller in the network.
+This third device will handle the complex tasks, while the Nano ESP32 acts as the Matter Controller in the network.

 ![Network layout](assets/chip-tool.png)